GimpArm/smartfriends-bridge/README.md

 ## How to use the REST API?
 ### Configuration and first start

-- Opend the (appsettings.json) and change it accordingly:
+- Open the (appsettings.json) and change it accordingly:
   ```yaml
   {
   "SmartFriends": {